 Those who didn't have the cash to invest could borrow from their stockbroker "on margin."
-That meant they only had to put 10%-20% down.
+That meant they only had to put 10% to 20% down.
 By the summer of 1929, around 300 million shares were bought on margin.

 Some banks even invested their depositors' savings without telling them.
 Their misuse of funds created the run on the banks that was a hallmark of the Great Depression.
 Banks didn't have enough to honor depositors' withdrawals.
 In response, Congress created the Federal Deposit Insurance Corporation (FDIC).
 It guaranteed their savings as part of the New Deal.